 © Crew Siyabona cruise the Okavango by makoro

 These activities are not all offered together in the same areas but rather are area specific.

 These are the two most widely offered activities in Botswana - location been the only inhibiting factor for these two activities.
 In the permanent delta the lodges are on small islands thus making game drives impractical.

 Night drives are not offered in the parks and reserves but rather in the private concession areas.
 Bicycle safaris are offered in the Mashatu Game Reserve.
-Horse safaris and elephant back safaris happen in the Okavango Delta.
+Horse safaris and elephant interaction safaris happen in the Okavango Delta.
 Quad biking is best enjoyed on the flat Makgadikgadi salt pans.

-Safari by boat?
-Unbeatable!
+Safari by Boat

 Botswana is blessed with the Okavango Delta and the Chobe River where water-borne safaris offer spectacular wildlife and general nature experiences.
 On the Chobe River boat cruises allow for a unique perspective of the multitude of animals that come down to swim or drink at the water's edge.

 The Okavango Delta is renowned for the traditional makoro or dug-out canoe which allows for a unique experience on safari holidays.
 Cruising through the channels and floodplains of the delta is a peaceful, soul-enriching experience.
 Used by people of the delta to cross waters and to fish from the makoro has become part of African safari folklore.